nelso0/barbotine-arbitrage-bot/README.md

 There is also a full version which operates with real dollars.

 The profits vary a lot from one month to another, because it depends a lot of market conditions (can go from 5% to 40%).
-You can see the current opportunities of the real bot [here](https://barbotine.capital).

 Most of the time, the more volatile a crypto asset is, the more opportunities there are (because exchanges struggle more to have the same price), but it's multifactorial.